Puffins on the Farne Islands

 Our work to care for the Farne Islands is critical to puffins' ongoing breeding success.
 In 2013 we recorded 39,962 pairs of Puffins on the Farnes, level with the previous year.

-Every five years our ranger team undertakes a full census of the puffins.
+Our ranger team undertakes an annual census (previously every 5 years).
 By counting them we can help monitor growth or decline on the colony.
 This information is fed into national data that help monitor the country's wider population.